-As it is, the backstory, and the location hi-jinks of Frank’n crew are more interesting and provided more fun than the movie, which got baseball batted from critics of the era, and ear-aches with outdated attitudes viewed today.
+As it is, the backstory, and the location hi-jinks of Frank’n crew are more interesting and provided more fun than the movie, which got baseball-batted from critics of the era, and makes for ear-aches today with its outdated attitudes.
 The rap for the screenplay tarnishes the otherwise stellar record of W.R.
 Burnett.

 With Buddy Lester, Hank Henry, Michael Pate, Mickey Finn, Eddie Little Sky and three of Bing Crosby’s unhappy kids: Philip, Dennis and Lindsay.